 Most of the Venezuelan aboriginal population lives within the Orinoco River basin.
 The most important indigenous groups include the Guaica (Waica), also known as the Guaharibo, and the Maquiritare (Makiritare) of the southern uplands, the Warrau (Warao) of the delta region, and the Guahibo and the Yaruro of the western Llanos.
 These peoples live in intimate relationship with the rivers of the basin, using them as a source of food as well as for purposes of communication.
 (Encyclopedia Britannica)

 This section of the Orinoco is the most developed and populated.
-Since the oil strikes in the mid 20th century, the industrialization, commercialization and population has grown.
+Since the oil strikes in the mid 20th century, the industrialization, commercialization, and population have grown.
 Ciudad Bolívar and Ciudad Guayana have developed into important cities, built high enough away from the river banks to prevent flooding.

 Delta del Orinoco